Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: The Legal Fact Prediction Task

 \subsection{Background}

-In this paper, \textit{legal fact} refers to the facts of the case determined by the judge during litigation, based on the presentation and cross-examination of evidence by the parties in a legal proceeding~\cite{korn1966law}.
-In other words, only facts that can be proven by evidence in a court of law can be acknowledged by the judge as legal facts.
+In the legal context, \textit{evidence} refers to any material or information used to make the existence of a fact more or less probable~\cite{LII:Evidence}, whereas \textit{legal facts}, also known as findings of fact, are the facts of a case determined by the judge during litigation, based on the presentation and cross-examination of evidence by the parties in a trial~\cite{LII:FindingOfFact}.
+In other words, only facts that can be substantiated by evidence in a court of law can be acknowledged by the judge as legal facts.

-As depicted in Figure \ref{fig:trial}, in civil law countries such as Germany, France, and China, as well as in common law countries like the UK and the US, court proceedings primarily resolve the following two tasks to reach a judgment:
+As depicted in Figure \ref{fig:trial}, in civil law countries such as Germany, France, and China, as well as in common law countries like the UK and the US, a trial primarily resolves the following two tasks to reach a judgment:

 \begin{itemize}[leftmargin=*] \item \textit{Legal fact-finding}: Given the evidence presented and the arguments made by both the plaintiff and the defendant, the judge determines the legal facts of the case. \item \textit{Application of law}: The judge applies the law to the legal facts to assess the validity of the plaintiff's claims and make an appropriate judgment. \end{itemize}